World Languages-Spanish, Bachelor of Arts

 Student Learning Outcomes

-- Communication: The communication standard stresses the use of Spanish for communication in “real life” situations.
-It emphasizes “what students can do with language” rather than “what they know about language.”
-Students are asked to communicate in oral and written form, to interpret oral and written messages, to show cultural understanding when they communicate, and to present oral and written information to various audiences for a variety of purposes.
+- Communication: Students can use Spanish to communicate in “real life” situations.
+Students communicate in oral and written form, interpret oral and written messages, show cultural understanding when they communicate, and present oral and written information for various audiences and purposes.

-- Cultures: Cultural understanding is an important part of Spanish language education.
-Experiencing other cultures develops a better understanding and appreciation of the relationship between languages and other cultures, as well as the student’s native culture.
-Students become better able to understand other people’s points of view, ways of life, and contributions to the world.
+- Cultures: Students can interact with cultural competence and understanding.
+Students develop an understanding and appreciation of the relationship between their native cultures, Spanish-speaking cultures, and the Spanish language.
+They understand other people’s points of view, ways of life, and contributions to the world.

 Outcomes Assessment Activities